SCI Regranting Scheme to EU members in 202525

 Activities included the following:

-2. Training of trainers: Berzano, 19th-21st of September, 13 participants, this training enabled activists to gain skills as trainers that they were able to tailor to their own needs by getting the opportunity to participate in the creation of their timetable
+2. Training of trainers: Berzano, 19th-21st of September, 13 participants, training activists to gain skills as trainers that they were able to tailor to their own needs with a tailored programme based on non-formal education

-3. National Assembly: 7th-9th of November, outlining, examining and approving of SCI programmes, analysis and evaluation of SCI activities, reflection and definition of future objectives, election of the National Council
+3. National Assembly: 7th-9th of November, strategic discussions and decision-making for the organisation, election of the National Council

 4. First Meeting of the National Council: 12-14th of December, 5 elected members and 1 member of National Secretariat